YuVoNova/deterministic-roulette/README.md

 - **UI Animations:**
   More sophisticated UI transitions and animations (beyond the basic flicker and oscillation) can be implemented.
 - **Extended Testing:**
-  Although the modular structure was designed with testing in mind, more extensive unit tests and integration tests would improve robustness.
+  Although the modular structure was designed with testing in mind, time constraints prevented integration of unit tests.
+Extensive unit tests and integration tests would improve robustness.